-One can multiply such examples to show that analysis of policy-innovation linkages becomes quite complex when we consider a plethora of policies that can influence innovation and also simultaneously explore the effects of the interactions among various policies.
-The challenge for the policy makers in the globalizing world of open and distributed knowledge networks is the need to identify a policy package that can simultaneously facilitate international linkages for accessing knowledge, incentivize domestic intra-mural R&D to build absorptive as well as inventive capacity and help create domestic networks for knowledge accumulation and diffusion.
-(Herstad et. al., 2010) It is well recognized that the most appropriate policy package is one that encourages innovation as well as knowledge spillovers to become pervasive.
-The elements of this 'package' is, however, is not easy to unravel.
-(Westmore, 2013)
+One can multiply such examples to show that the analysis of public policy-innovation linkages becomes quite complex when we consider a plethora of policies that can influence innovation and also simultaneously explore the effects of the interactions among various policies.
+The challenge for the policy makers in the globalizing world of open and distributed knowledge networks is the need to identify a policy package that can simultaneously facilitate international linkages for accessing knowledge, incentivize domestic intra-mural R&D to build absorptive as well as inventive capacity, and help create domestic networks for knowledge accumulation and diffusion (Herstad, Bloch, & Ebersberger, 2010).
+It is well recognized that the most appropriate policy package is one that encourages innovation as well as knowledge spillovers to become pervasive.
+The elements of this 'package' is, however, not easy to unravel (Westmore, 2013).